24 Aug Caherconree Promontory Fort

 Cú Roí mac Dáire was a legendary sorcerer, a great magician who was said to reside in the south of Ireland in the brutal tribal era of the Iron Age.

 He has given his name both to the mountain and to the stone fort near its peak.
-All that remains of Caher Conri (“The Fort of Cú Roí”) is a tumbling stone wall, 107 m (350 ft) long, four m (14 ft) thick, and three m (10 ft) at its highest point.
-It cuts off a narrow triangle of land 625 m (2,050 ft) above sea level.3 Archaeologists classify this type of monument as a “promontory fort,” and this is the highest one in Ireland.
+All that remains of Caher Conri (“The Fort of Cú Roí”) is a tumbling stone wall, 107m (350ft) long, 4m (14ft) thick, and 3m (10ft) at its highest point.
+It cuts off a narrow triangle of land 625m (2,050ft) above sea level.3 Archaeologists classify this type of monument as a “promontory fort,” and this is the highest one in Ireland.
 With the walls guarding its entrance, and forbidding sheer cliffs protecting its other two sides, this small triangular refuge of about .8 hectares (two acres) on a remote mountain must have been a sanctuary to use when all else failed.
 If so, it was a sanctuary with an incredible view: west the length of the Dingle Peninsula and south down to the Macgillycuddy Reeks.
 Another Dingle Peninsula promontory fort, in this instance guarded on three sides by the ocean, is Dunbeg Fort.4

-In the initial view of the five-node virtual-reality environment you may click on the hotspot to begin your ascent up the path to the fort of Caherconree.
-The satellite image is used for the interactive map when the VR is viewed in full-screen mode.
+In the initial view of the seven-node virtual-reality environment, made at the small car park at the trailhead, you may click on the hotspot to begin your ascent up the path to the fort of Caherconree.
+This location may be seen in a satellite view.
+The VR tour was compiled from photographs made in visits to the site from 1999 to 2018.

 Caherconree is one of the oldest place names to be found in the traditional literature of Ireland.
 In the Triads of Ireland (c. ninth – 14th century CE), it is named as one of the three oldest buildings in the land.
 In the 12th-century tale of The Battle of Magh Rath, said to have been fought in 637 CE, the text mentions the fort:5